carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 ### Dependencies

 A bit further into your programming career you may notice/have noticed that many packages do not just do everything on their own.
 Instead, they _depend_ on other packages for their functionality.
-For example, the [`Scipy` package](https://www.scipy.org/about.html) is used for numerical routines.
+For example, the [`scipy` package](https://www.scipy.org/about.html) is used for numerical routines.
 To not reinvent the wheel, the package makes use of other packages, such as `numpy` (numerical python) and `matplotlib` (plotting) and many more.
-So we say that `numpy` and `matplotlib` are *dependencies* of `Scipy`.
+So we say that `numpy` and `matplotlib` are *dependencies* of `scipy`.

 Many packages are being further developed all the time, generating different *versions* of packages.
 During development it may happen that a function call changes and/or functionalities are added or removed.
 If one package can depend on another, this may create issues.
-Therefore it is not only important to know that e.g. `Scipy` depends on `numpy` and `matplotlib`, but also could be that it depends on `numpy` version >= 1.6 and `matplotlib` version >= 1.1. `numpy` version 1.5 in this case would not be sufficient.
+Therefore it is not only important to know that e.g. `scipy` depends on `numpy` and `matplotlib`, but also could be that it depends on `numpy` version >= 1.6 and `matplotlib` version >= 1.1. `numpy` version 1.5 in this case would not be sufficient.

 ### Environments